 Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

-Clyde had achieved his dream of making a middle-class living as a play director.
-Yes, he had to settle for living in Buffalo but there, he was in-demand as a director for semi-professional plays.
+He had achieved his dream of making a middle-class living as a play director.
+Yes, he had to live in Buffalo but there, he was in-demand as a director for semi-professional plays.

-But starting in his 60s, demand for Clyde declined such that by age 74, he had to fill his time as a model at the art school, a witness for weddings at the justice of the peace, and as a claque: someone planted in the audience by the director to laugh and applaud loudly to stimulate the audience to do so.
+But starting in his 60s, demand for him declined such that by age 74, he had to fill his time as a model at the art school, a witness for weddings at the justice of the peace, and as a claque: someone the director plants in the audience by the director to laugh and applaud loudly to get the audience to do so.

-So Clyde bought a Smith & Wesson because he heard that shooting yourself in the temple is the most foolproof and quickest of the suicide methods.
+So he bought a Smith & Wesson because he heard that shooting yourself in the temple is the most foolproof and quickest way.

 One day, in a moment of idealism and, okay, more pain than he had yet experienced, he pulled the gun from the cabinet, climbed into bed, threw back a shot of scotch, put on Samuel Barber’s Adagio, pointed the gun at his temple. and put down the gun.